Dweezil Zappa: Personal life

+In the 1980s, Zappa dated actresses Molly Ringwald and Demi Moore, and journalist Katie Wagner.

 From 1998 to 2004, Zappa dated musician Lisa Loeb.
 Zappa and Loeb wrote and performed music together, and Zappa toured with Loeb's band.
 The couple co-hosted the cooking show Dweezil & Lisa on Food Network in 2004.

-Zappa married fashion stylist Lauren Knudsen on September 3, 2005 in Los Angeles.
-They have two daughters: Zola Frank Zappa (born 2006) and Ceylon Indira Zappa (born 2008).
+Zappa married fashion stylist Lauren Knudsen on September 3, 2005, in Los Angeles.
+They have two daughters: Zola Frank Zappa (b.
+2006) and Ceylon Indira Zappa (b.
+2008).
 In March 2010 Knudsen filed for divorce in L.A.
 County Superior Court.
 According to the documents, she applied to share legal custody of their two daughters.
 In March 2012, with the divorce case still unresolved, Zappa's former lawyer made a public issue of his unpaid legal bills.

 Following the death of Zappa's mother, Gail, in October 2015, it was revealed that his siblings Ahmet and Diva were given control of the Zappa Family Trust with shares of 30% each, while Dweezil and his sister Moon were given smaller shares of 20% each.
-As beneficiaries only, Moon and Dweezil will not receive any distributions from the trust until it is profitable—in 2016, it was "millions of dollars in debt"—and must seek permission from Ahmet, the trustee, to make money off of their father's music or merchandise bearing his name.
-Dweezil received a cease-and-desist letter from the trust after he announced that he was being forced to perform his upcoming tour as "Dweezil Zappa Plays Frank Zappa" instead of using "Zappa Plays Zappa".
+As beneficiaries only, Moon and Dweezil will not receive any distributions from the trust until it is profitable—in 2016 it was "millions of dollars in debt"—and must seek permission from Ahmet, the trustee, to make money off of their father's music or merchandise bearing his name.
+Dweezil received a cease and desist letter from the trust after he announced that he was being forced to perform his upcoming tour as "Dweezil Zappa Plays Frank Zappa" instead of using "Zappa Plays Zappa".
 In response to the trust's action, he renamed his performance series "50 Years of Frank: Dweezil Zappa Plays Whatever the F@%k He Wants—the Cease and Desist Tour".

 In May 2018, the four siblings announced that they had reconciled.
+But as of August 2024, Dweezil was no longer speaking with his siblings.